How to Choose an SEO-Friendly CMS to Boost Your Web Traffic

 That is why your CMS must allow you to place tracking codes and pixels.
 At the very least, you should be able to place the sitewide Google Analytics tag and additional event tracking through Google Tag Manager.

-If you use the Blue Compass CMS, you even have the option to use our custom dashboard which allows you to see highlights from your Google Analytics account while logged into the CMS.
+If you use Slate, you even have the option to use our custom dashboard which allows you to see highlights from your Google Analytics account while logged into the CMS.

 If you are relying on other tools or platforms, you may need to place additional tracking pixels on a page-by-page or sitewide basis.
 Both should be an option in some capacity.
 Though we will caution you, incorrect placement can cause website loading issues, or could cause a pixel to conflict with or override another tracking tag you have in place.
 For that reason, this feature is often locked down to developer access only.
 Even if you cannot access this directly, your web development team should be able to help.